 - People first.
 The main benefit is that it's a people-first approach, allowing workers to have more work-life balance and businesses to have a more flexible, engaged and productive workforce.

 - A wide pool of people to hire from.
 Businesses have a wide pool of individuals globally to hire the best employees, regardless of location.
 This makes talent acquisition easy and boosts company performance.
 To get these benefits of having an international team, businesses can use professional PEO companies in India, Turkey, or wherever they want to hire from, to find the perfect candidates that would fit the company's culture.

 - Freedom to choose where to work, reducing burnout and fatigue.

 - Increased employee productivity.
 Employees can be flexible and work in fulfilling and effective ways, resulting in increased productivity.
 Several factors contribute to increased productivity from hybrid work; increased autonomy to choose where to work and when to come to the office, fewer interruptions when working from home than in-office or the ability to schedule and repurpose commuting time (socialization time).

 - Reduced office overhead costs and expenses.
 With fewer employees in the office, companies can reduce office space or move offices to smaller cities, resulting in lower overhead expenses, including the cost of office supplies.

 - Better work-life balance and employee experience.
 Improved work-life balance is a major advantage of hybrid work.
 Employees have realized that hybrid arrangements improve personal well-being and work productivity due to autonomy and flexibility of work.
+Hybrid employees have more time now to spend time and take care of their family.
+For example, parents can now spend more time playing with their kids, and dog owners have the flexibility to take their family terriers, golden retrievers or lovely catahoula bulldog on longer walks.
 This increases job satisfaction, happiness and overall work performance.

 9 major challenges of hybrid work models